Head Covering for Christian Women

 “Therefore, brethren, stand fast, and hold the traditions which ye have been taught, whether by word, or our epistle.”
 2 Thessalonians 2:15

-Just because many churches have stopped practicing head coverings does not mean the Word of God has become obsolete.
+Now, just because many churches have stopped practicing head coverings does not mean the Word of God has become obsolete.
+I think each of us should seek God on this matter.
+It may not be a salvation issue, but it may be one of obedience.
 On Judgment Day, we will be held accountable for everything we do and do not do, according to what God has commanded.

 Jesus said if we teach people to break God’s commands, we will be least in the kingdom of heaven (Matthew 5:19).
 In light of this, we should consider this passage of 1 Corinthians 11 soberly and reverently and make sure we are obeying God no matter what others around us do.